yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 This is a function from type `a` to (`a -> a`).

 Yes, strange.
-In fact, in Haskell no function really have two arguments.
+In fact, in Haskell no function really has two arguments.
 Instead all functions have only one argument.
-But we remark that taking two argument is equivalent to taking one argument and returning a function taking the second argument as parameter.
+But we will note that taking two arguments is equivalent to taking one argument and returning a function taking the second argument as parameter.

 More precisely `f 3 4` is equivalent to `(f 3) 4`.
 Note `f 3` is a function: